1 / 10

 - Smaller engine needs worked hard on motorway

 On the inside

 How much does it cost to run

 "Audi hasn’t strayed too far from its A1 Sportback model to create the Citycarver.
 This is generally a positive move as the Citycarver’s opposition is also supermini-based in the shapes of the Ford Fiesta Active, BMW X1 and Renault Captur, although those latter two are more dedicated in their styling to distinguish them from their parentage."

-For the Citycarver, Audi has chosen to set it apart from the A1 with a 4cm raised ride height and some styling nods borrowed from its Q models.
-Don’t be fooled into thinking this is an off-roader or even and SUV with some moderate muddy lane abilities.
+For the A1 Citycarver, Audi has chosen to set it apart from the A1 with a 4cm raised ride height and some styling nods borrowed from its Q models.
+Don’t be fooled into thinking this is an off-roader or even a small SUV with some moderate muddy lane abilities.
 It’s not.
-The Citycarver is very definitely a supermini at its core and, as the name suggests, is a car meant to deal with the urban jungle rather than the wilds of Borneo.
+The Audi A1 Citycarver is very definitely a supermini at its core and, as the name suggests, is a car meant to deal with the urban jungle rather than the wilds of Borneo.

 Inside, any pretensions the Citycarver is anything but an A1 on stilts is abandoned as the cabin is identical other than the higher ride height affording a better all-round view for the driver.
 That’s a good thing in our book and makes the Citycarver a little better suited to dealing with congested town roads than its sister A1 Sportback model.

 In the cabin, you get the same 10.25-inch Digital Cockpit dash display and 8.8-inch infotainment screen.
 Not only does this look good to the eye, it’s easy to use and makes the Citycarver one of the more advanced cars in its niche for this kind of tech.

 As far as space and practicality go, the Citycarver is exactly the same as the A1 Sportback, so you get plenty of room up front and decent space in the back for two adults or three kids.
 The boot is also a generous size and easily expanded by folding the split and tip rear bench.